Independent Living Skills Training

 Referral Process

 Potential consumers learn about independent living skills training through the Dayle McIntosh Center from other organizations, friends and family, word-of-mouth, social media, and outreach events.
-A formal referral process is not required for participation in the ILS program.

 Basic Independent Living Skills Topics